HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 - **AI and structured data symbiosis**

-  The growing interdependence between **AI systems** and **structured data** is becoming crucial for delivering **grounded, hallucination-free content generation** and enhancing **conversational search experiences**.
-As AI relies increasingly on structured data for accurate and context-rich information, this symbiosis is redefining how **AI-powered tools** interact with content across the web.
+  The growing interdependence between AI systems and structured data is becoming crucial for delivering grounded, hallucination-free content generation and enhancing conversational search experiences.
+As AI relies increasingly on structured data for accurate and context-rich information, this symbiosis is redefining how AI-powered tools interact with content across the web.

 - **Data Commons and knowledge graph integration**

-  The expansion of open data initiatives, such as **Google's Data Commons**, which leverages **Schema.org** for structuring and linking public datasets, is further fueling the evolution of **knowledge graph-based systems**.
-These initiatives provide a rich, unified foundation for **AI-driven data enrichment** and **exploration**, creating new possibilities for scalable and reliable data integration across platforms.
+  The expansion of open data initiatives, such as Google's Data Commons, which leverages Schema.org for structuring and linking public datasets, is further fueling the evolution of knowledge graph-based systems.
+These initiatives provide a rich, unified foundation for AI-driven data enrichment and exploration, creating new possibilities for scalable and reliable data integration across platforms.

 - **SEOntology and specialized vocabularies**

-  In parallel, the development of <a hreflang="en" href="https://www.searchenginejournal.com/introducing-seontology-the-future-of-seo-in-the-age-of-ai/524773/">**SEOntology**</a> and other specialized vocabularies is addressing the need for **SEO-specific structured data** that can improve **content discoverability** and **search engine optimization**.
+  In parallel, the development of <a hreflang="en" href="https://www.searchenginejournal.com/introducing-seontology-the-future-of-seo-in-the-age-of-ai/524773/">SEOntology</a> and other specialized vocabularies is addressing the need for SEO-specific structured data that can improve content discoverability and search engine optimization.
 By creating vocabularies tailored to the unique requirements of SEO, we can further enhance the alignment between structured data and AI, driving more targeted and efficient search experiences.

 - **Regulatory impacts**

-  Finally, regulations such as the **EU’s Digital Product Passport** are poised to reshape future structured data standards.
-These initiatives will likely influence how structured data is applied, especially in domains like **ecommerce** and **product traceability**, encouraging more structured and transparent data practices.
+  Finally, regulations such as the EU’s Digital Product Passport are poised to reshape future structured data standards.
+These initiatives will likely influence how structured data is applied, especially in domains like ecommerce and product traceability, encouraging more structured and transparent data practices.

 By examining these aspects, we aim to provide a comprehensive overview of the state of structured data in 2024, its recent evolution, and its future trajectory.
 Whether you're a seasoned SEO professional, a web developer, an eCommerce strategist, or simply interested in the evolution of the web, this chapter offers valuable insights into how structured data is reshaping our digital world and paving the way for a more connected, transparent, and intelligent online experience.